japila-books/spark-sql-internals/docs/spark-sql-CatalogUtils.md

   resolver: Resolver): BucketSpec
 ----

-Used exclusively when <<spark-sql-Analyzer-PreprocessTableCreation.adoc#, PreprocessTableCreation>> post-hoc logical resolution rule is executed.
+Used exclusively when <<spark-sql-Analyzer-PreprocessTableCreation.md#, PreprocessTableCreation>> post-hoc logical resolution rule is executed.

 | normalizePartCols
 a| [[normalizePartCols]]